 Earthquakes are a part of life in southern California.
 The SCSN is an agency that seeks to mitigate seismic hazards through scientific comprehension of earthquakes.
 As we learn more about how earthquakes work, we learn more about how to deal with them.

 Between 1970 and 1980 the seismic network was considerably expanded, and our number of detected events steadily increased from a few tens to several hundred per week as we began to record smaller magnitude events.
-Significantly more events are recorded during the aftershock sequences of large magnitude events, such as Imperial Valley 1979 (M6.4), Landers 1992 (M7.3), Northridge 1994 (M6.7), Hector Mine 1999 (M7.1) and Sierra El Mayor Cucapah 2010 (M7.1).
+Significantly more events are recorded during the aftershock sequences of large magnitude events, such as Imperial Valley 1979 (M6.4), Landers 1992 (M7.3), Northridge 1994 (M6.7), Hector Mine 1999 (M7.1), Sierra El Mayor Cucapah 2010 (M7.1) and Ridgecrest 2019 (M7.1).

 Small is Beautiful